TencentARC/ArcNerf/docs/datasets.md

 The augmentation is for all image process in all time.
 - n_rays: Sample `n_rays` instead of using all.
 But calling it every time may sample overlapping rays, not use in train.
 - shuffle: shuffle all the rays from the same image together
-## Scheduler:
-The scheduler handles train data only.
-It can customize the ray selection every time when all rays have been trained.
-Add `scheduler` in `data.train` for specification.
-- precrop: precrop and keep only the center rays.
-  - max_shuffle: Only crop when n_shuffle <= max_shuffle.
-By default -1.
-Set 0 to use it in the init shuffle.
-  - ratio: Ratio to keep in each dim.
-- random_shuffle: Do random shuffle for all pixel together in `(1, NHW, ...)` shape.
-If you do set it as `False`, it will always be performed.
 ## rgb and mask
 - All color are in `rgb` order and normed by `255` into `0~1` range.
 - All masks should be binary masks with `{0,1}` values.
 Can be [] if not exist.